ThinkDataEd/curriculum/docs/unit1/lab1a.md

 ###**So let's get started!**

-* The data for our first few labs comes from the Centers for Disease Control (CDC)
+* The data for our first few labs comes from the Centers for Disease Control (CDC).

     – The CDC is a federal institution that studies public health.